 Councilors,

-During the past weeks the participants in the GNSO IDN gTLD (IDNG) Drafting Team (DT) have discussed on the gnso-idng@icann.org mailing list and in conference calls aspects of the Board's vote in Seoul to approve the IDN ccTLD fast track process as that decision relates to IDN gTLDs.
+During the past months the participants in the GNSO IDN gTLD (IDNG) Drafting Team (DT) have discussed on the gnso-idng@icann.org mailing list and in conference calls aspects of the Board's vote in Seoul to approve the IDN ccTLD fast track process as that decision relates to IDN gTLDs.

-One area of discussion which may raise a policy issue is confusingly similar strings.
-We would like to draw attention to two issues that may have been overlooked in the DAG regarding implementation of new gTLD recommendation 2 regarding confusingly similar names.
+One area of discussion which may raise a policy issue is that of the process for applying for confusingly similar gTLD strings.
+We would like to draw attention to two issues that may have been overlooked in the DAG regarding implementation of new gTLD regarding confusingly similar names.

-First, it appears that an application for an IDN variation of an existing or new LDH gTLD string could be denied because it is similar to the LDH string.
-Likewise, it seems that an application for a gTLD in one script could be denied because it is similar to an application for a version of that gTLD in another script.
+First, it appears that an application for an IDN representation of an existing or new LDH (or IDN) gTLD string could be denied because it is confusingly similar to the other TLD string.
+Likewise, it seems that an application for a gTLD in one script could be denied because it is similar to an application for a version of that gTLD in another script, even if it is by the same applicant.
 If this is the case, then the implementation plans in the DAG may need to be clarified.
-Otherwise, examples like the following would not be allowed: 1) The Arab League would not be allowed to have both .arab and an Arabic version of the same; 2) The DotAsia Registry would not be allowed to offer a Chinese version of .asia; 3) An applicant for a new LDH gTLD could not also offer any IDN versions of that LDH gTLD.
+Otherwise, for example, an applicant may not apply for both “.cafe” and “.café”, or as another example, “.arigato” and “.ありがとう” read and understood as the same and thus likely considered confusingly similar based on recommendation 2 of the GNSO new gTLD recommendations where the WTO TRIPS agreement and the 1883 Paris Convention on the Protection of Industrial Property was cited as references.

 Second, the underlying assumption in the evaluation process as described in the DAG is that each evaluation is independent of all other evaluations.
-This assumption has consequences which we suggest are not desirable.

-In the following example we use "duck soup" and "鸭汤" (yā tāng) as two strings, honoring both a network utility by way of a children's book and the cinematic ouvre of the Marx Brothers.

-The strings "duck soup" and "鸭汤" (yā tāng) are "similar" in meaning, therefore they form a contention set.
+This assumption has consequences which we suggest may not be desirable under certain situations, especially where an applicant is to apply for multiple representations of a TLD string, as the case would be for IDN strings in addition to an LDH string.
+Multiple applications of confusingly similar TLD strings (or TLD strings likely to cause confusion) may form a contention set.
 Under the current rules in DAGv3, only one application who's string is a member of a contention set may proceed towards delegation.
 Whether the choice is by order of creation, or amongst contemporaries, by community evaluation and/or auction, the result is the same.
 One member of an (extended, in the sense of including existing registries) contention set thrives.
 All others fail.

-This is the proper and correct end, except for one case which is more likely to exist for applications for IDN strings than for restricted ASCII (letters, digits, hyphen - LDH) strings.
+This may be the proper and correct end, except for cases where a TLD string is applied for by the same applicant, which is more likely to exist for applications for IDN strings than for restricted LDH (ASCII letters, digits, hyphen) strings.
 That case is where two, or more, applications for similar strings are advanced by a single applicant, or two or more cooperating applicants.

-Returning to our "duck soup" and "鸭汤" (yā tāng) example, if XYZ Co.

-applied for both "duck soup" (application #1) and "鸭汤" (yā tāng) (application #2), the current rules cannot allow both strings to exist in the root, though both are brought by the same applicant.

-The fundamental rational is that similarity is harmful.
-This rational is not universally correct.
-There are instances where similarity results in little or no confusion, and more importantly, where "similarity" creates benefit.
+The fundamental rational is that similarity causing confusion is harmful.
+This rational as applied by the DAG is not clear, especially for instances where similarity results in no harmful confusion, and more importantly, where "similarity" creates benefit.